 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-Why Do Pets Drink from the Toilet
+Why Does My Dog Drink from the Toilet?

-by | Jun 17, 2021 | Cat Behavior & Care, Dog Training & Care | 0 comments
+by | Aug 9, 2024 | Cat Behavior & Care, Dog Training & Care | 0 comments

 Do your pets drink from toilets?
 New puppy or kitten owners often feel disgusted but also curious and wonder why pets drink from toilets.
 After all, that’s not the cleanest place to find water, and with the puppy’s acute sense of smell, you’d think that he’d realize that!